Five Communication Challenges and Solutions for Healthcare Team Coordination Workflows

 Standardized communication protocols can be helpful, but they may be used inconsistently for a variety of reasons, such as time pressures or lack of training.
 Without structured communication, critical information may be delayed or missed.

-These communication challenges are common at many hospitals, and they can have serious consequences.
+These common hospital communication challenges are common, and they can have serious consequences.
 Apart from clinician burnout and patient frustration, poor care coordination leads to reduced reimbursements and life-threatening health events.

 How healthcare communication technology can help